donendosted/Kensi/README.md

 EDIT: Also, my smart phone has broken down so currently, This project stays discontinued.
 Will finish or start a new app because had learnt lot many things new after initialising the project, once I buy a new phone.

+EDIT (03.05.2025) : With no physical device to use this application, I see no use to build this app.
+Hence, archiving it.

  Thanks. ~dos